 To kick-start your day, you need some music to groove to.
-Your body will adjust to the beats and you can time yourself accordingly to the music.
+Your body will adjust to the beats and you can time yourself according to the music.
 Recommended morning music is usually something that has a proper beat.

 You need to feel excited for the day and hence mellow songs might not work for you right in the morning.
 Buy yourself some good speakers and let the music take control of your anxieties.
 You can even get a shower head with a speaker built-in.

-4) Stretch out and exercise
+4. Stretch out and Exercise

 Assign yourself a fixed time for stretching out – Do not do it beyond 10 minutes.
-It is important to feel rejuvenated when you start off your day.
+It is important to feel rejuvenated when you start your day.
 This would also help you be regular with your bowels if you have constipation problems.

 Brushing and flossing will help you feel hygienic for the rest of the day.